 An Interior Designer Is You: Borderline.
 In Episode 6, you can buy a house and fill it with furniture, but it's all placed ahead of time, and it's pretty important for the Lexus ending.

 Black Comedy: Many of the funnier parts in the game are pretty much about Rhue being a grouch.
-Highlights include calling a woman a money-grubbing, lazy whore ( actually, he does that a lot) and insulting a young boy for no reason.
+Highlights include calling a woman a money-grubbing, lazy whore (more than once) and insulting a young boy for no reason.

 Block Puzzle: There is one in the battlegrounds in Episode 3.